Our education programs target three main audiences: Pre-College Students (K-12), Graduate

 Please note that we make a distinction between our education programs and our outreach programs.
 Our education programs are rooted in pedagogy and achieve an academic rigor that is quantifiable by academic standards.
 Many of our outreach programs, on the other hand, are more flexible in nature and designed to stimulate interest in the ocean in meaningful though often less quantifiable ways.

-“Clam Bayou team: Your evaluation results from the teachers are wonderful and show the positive impact you all have having.
+“Clam Bayou team: Your evaluation results from the teachers are wonderful and show the positive impact you all are having.
 It was incredible to watch the students present their inquiry projects as well – such amazing energy and thoughtfulness!” –Amy Clark, Education Coordinator, NOAA Fisheries Southeast Regional Office

 Pre-College Students (K-12)